By Parth Pandya May. 31, 2019

 The biggest luxury Stokes offers to his captains is his presence allows the team to pick an additional batsman or a bowler depending on the conditions.
 With him in the side, England have often had seven batting and six bowling options, which allows them to pick a very long tail and two spinners in all formats.
 And this is a key element in England becoming the most enviable limited overs team in the last few years.

 About a couple of years back, Stokes hit the lowest point of his life facing time away from cricket for his involvement in an ugly public brawl.
 This meant he missed the bus to play the Ashes.
 It was a huge setback for everyone as it unsettled the team balance.
 Ever since his comeback, Stokes has showed more mettle in his game.
 He is more solid than spectacular.
 He has showed more grit than normal.

-But on Thursday, as the occasion demanded, the man for the big stages was back to his extravagant best.
+But the grand occasion of the World Cup has proved that the man for the big stages was back to his extravagant best.
 This is the Stokes the world fell for.
 This is the Stokes who literally flew sideways to grab a catch out of thin air at Trent Bridge in 2015 leaving Stuart Broad transfixed.
 This is the Stokes who set the IPL ablaze in his debut season two years back.
 This is the Stokes everyone loves to hate.

 Stokes once came agonisingly close to the glory of winning an ICC trophy in 2016.
 Bowling the final over the World T20, he conceded four consecutive sixes to West Indies’ Carlos Brathwaite and lay on the ground shattered.
-Now is his chance at redemption.
-England haven’t started any ICC event so overwhelmingly as favourites.
-And Stokes will have to be at his mercurial best for this opportunity to not go begging.
-He has already showed he is in the mood.
+Yesterday, he found redemption.
+And history will not forget.